deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 🎛️ Now start acquiring with your usual system.
 ALS detects and processes each new captured image.

-As an example, we'll be shooting Messier 27 with a ZWO ASI224MC camera : 200 frames, 4 sec. each
+As an example, we'll illustrate the following sections with a session on Messier 27 : ZWO ASI224MC camera, 200 x 4 sec. subs

 {{< center >}}
 {{< figure src="stacked_01.png"